RepoDynamics/PyPackIT/docs/website/source/manual/quickstart/index.md

 # Quickstart

+This quickstart guide demonstrates a simple iteration cycle using {{ ccc.name }}.

 Every change in the repository is initiated by opening an issue.
 Each issue form is linked to a specific primary commit type.